 - Study your main subjects with proper timing and also don’t forget to study the scoring subjects like English and Hindi.
 These subjects will increase your percentage by a lot.

 - Give yourself at least 8 hours a day for studying, this is the least you could do if you want the best result.

-Solving previous year papers is very beneficial for all the students, as it covers a lot of things which will help you in scoring good.
-First of, it will keep your rhythm in solving the paper with perfect accuracy and speed.
+Solving previous year’s papers is very beneficial for all the students, as it covers a lot of things which will help you in scoring well.
+First of all, it will keep your rhythm in solving the paper with perfect accuracy and speed.

 4. Work On Improving Your Weakness

-You should never run away form your weakness, instead try to overcome and win over them.
+You should never run away from your weaknesses, instead try to overcome and win over them.
 You just can’t declare yourself weak in any subject without even giving it a proper try.

-What if for e.g. a topic is very important and it is sure that there will be a 10 mark question from it.
+What if for example a topic is very important and it is sure that there will be a 10-mark question from it?
 Then you can’t just leave it by saying that I’m weak in this and i won’t be able to do it.
-You will have to study it and perform good in it, if you want to score 90% and above.
+You will have to study it and perform well in it if you want to score 90% and above.

 Here are some ways which will help you in overcoming your weakness:

-- Challenge yourself by going for the toughest topics that you think and try to solve or study them everyday until you get perfect in it.
+- Challenge yourself by going for the toughest topics that you think about and try to solve or study them every day until you get perfect in them.

-- Take a note of all the mistakes that you do while studying these difficult topics and later try to improve on it.
+- Take note of all the mistakes that you make while studying these difficult topics and later try to improve on them.